NJ Bankruptcy Law Firms

 Court Ruling:

-• Nowhere in the rules does it state that the creditor must receive notice for the full 70 days from the filing of the Petition.
+• The rules do not state that the creditor must receive notice for the full 70 days from the filing of the Petition.

-• The Creditor admitted she received a notice and the post office delivered it to her on the 68th day.
-That is also evidenced by the fact that she appeared at the Meeting of Creditors.
+• The Creditor admitted she received a notice, which the post office delivered to her on the 68th day.
+This is also evidenced by her appearance at the Meeting of Creditors.

-• It is not clear that the Creditor decided to attend the Meeting of the Creditors but not file the Proof of Claim timely.
+• It is not clear why the Creditor decided to attend the Meeting of the Creditors but did not file the Proof of Claim in a timely manner.

 • The creditor did not seek Counsel, as was suggested.

-Late is Late – You cannot come to Court with an exception – there are very definite deadlines and if you sit on your rights – you could lose.
-The Creditor should have been represented by Counsel in this Chapter 13 bankruptcy case.
+Late is Late – You cannot come to Court with an exception – there are very definite deadlines, and if you sit on your rights – you could lose.
+Counsel should have represented the Creditor in this Chapter 13 bankruptcy case.
 The advice given was not taken.

-I represent both creditors and debtors in both Chapter 7, 11, and 13 Bankruptcy.
+I represent creditors and debtors in Chapter 7, 11, and 13 Bankruptcy.
 Call me for a free consultation.
 Contact Me